morgant/43f/INSTALLING.md

     And pasting in the following:

         0 0 * * * /usr/local/bin/43f run

+    Make sure that the `PATH` environment variable is also set in the crontab and includes the path to Dateutils (usually `/usr/local/bin`), e.g.:

+        PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/local/sbin

 8. That should do it.
 You should now be able to start storing files and/or directories in the daily and/or monthly directories within your `43f`